ComposableAnalytics/Docs/docs/Tutorial/DataFlow-Hello-World.md

 ![!Example "Hello, World!"
 DataFlow](img/DataFlow-HelloWorld-04.png)

 3. Now, we will loop through the rows and accumulate the data into a single string.

 4. Select the following modules to create a loop:

-a.	**Table ForEach** – acts as a For Loop over the columns
+- **Table ForEach** – Acts as a For Loop over the rows of the input table
-b.	**TableRow Cell Selector** – Allows you to choose a Column (here, "DirtyData") to select, and will give you a given cell value from the table on each loop iteration
+- **TableRow Cell Selector** – Allows you to choose a Column (here, "DirtyData") to select from the given Row, and will give you a given cell value from the table on each loop iteration
-c.	**Accumulator** – Will accumulate results over the loop; provide an input, and the trigger for when the loop completes
+- **Accumulator** – Accumulates results over the loop; provide an input, and the trigger from the Table ForEach Module for when the loop completes
-d.	**String Array Aggregator** – To aggregate the array into a string
+- **String Array Aggregator** – Aggregates the array into a string

 Your DataFlow should look like:

 ![!Example "Hello, World!"
 DataFlow](img/DataFlow-HelloWorld-05.png)

 5. Click Run, and right click on the final output to see the results.

 ![!Example "Hello, World!"
 DataFlow](img/DataFlow-HelloWorld-06.png)